Tithe: Judaism

+Orthodox Jews continue to follow the biblical laws of tithes (see above) to a limited extent.
+As understood by the rabbis, these laws never applied and do not apply outside the Land of Israel.
+For produce grown in modern Israel, the tithes are separated but not given, as no Jew can prove they are a priest or Levite and thus entitled to the produce.
+Instead, a custom has arisen to tithe 10% of one's earnings to charity (ma'aser kesafim).

+The Mishnah and Talmud contain analysis of the first tithe, second tithe and poor tithe.

-Animals are not tithed in the present era when the Temple is not standing.
+Animals are not tithed in the modern era when the Temple is not standing.

 Christianity

 Many churches practiced tithing, as it was taught by the Council of Tours in 567, and in the Third Council of Mâcon in AD 585, a penalty of excommunication was prescribed for those who did not adhere to this ecclesiastical law.
 Tithes can be given to the Church at once (as is the custom in many Christian countries with a church tax), or distributed throughout the year; during the part of Western Christian liturgies known as the offertory, people often place a portion of their tithes (sometimes along with additional offerings) in the collection plate.